RobinSchmidt/RS-MET/ReadMe.txt

+This is the codebase on which RS-MET products are based.
+If you want to use the code in an open source project, feel free to do so (but please notify me and give proper credits and if you use the JUCE code, be sure to adhere to its licensing scheme, too).
+For closed source projects, you may purchase a commercial license.
+I negotiate the conditions individually, based on the size of the product/company, the role of my code within it, etc.

 The codebase ist structured as follows:

-Libraries:

-In the "Libraries" folder, there is a JUCE and a RAPT folder.
-The RAPT folder contains the "Rob's Audio Processing Toolkit" library - source code, project files, documentation and miscellaneous other stuff.
-The JUCE folder contains a copy of the "modules" folder from the original JUCE distribution.
-That's where all the relevant JUCE library code sits.
-In addition to the modules that are part of JUCE the distribution, there are additional modules with the prefix jura_.
-These are my own juce based modules which are used in the products.
-These modules provide for the glue between JUCE's GUI and I/O framework and RAPT's signal processing algorithms - you may guess now, where the name "jura" comes from.

-Products:
+In the "Libraries" folder, there is a JUCE folder which contains a "modules" subfolder.
+In addition to the modules that are part of JUCE the distribution, it contains some additional modules.
+These are my own ones and on these, all the actual products are based.
+The rapt module (Rob's Audio Processing Templates) is a template based library with rather low level DSP code.
+The rosic module (Rob's Signal Processing Classes) is a bit more high-level and more convenient and often already facilitates easy integration of the code into plugins. jura_framework is my JUCE-based GUI and plugin framework and jura_processors is the glue that ties together the DSP code from rapt/rosic with the jura_framework based GUI code into actual plugins or sub-modules of plugins (such as oscillators, filters, effects, etc.).

+The most important project that can actually be built by itself is in:
+Products/AudioPlugins/ToolChain/
+The code in this project is trivial because all the actual code is in the library.
+The other products that can be built are mostly for development and testing.